akphi/config-tester/doc/monorepo.md

 [lerna](https://github.com/lerna/lerna) does a great job at managing version, it also helps with [generating changelogs using conventional commit](https://github.com/lerna/lerna/tree/main/commands/version#--conventional-commits).
 However, as mentioned, most of its feature set are already covered by Yarn, so we decide to use Yarn instead as our version manager and publisher.

-> [changesets](https://github.com/atlassian/changesets) is another tool we are exploring as it encourages us to write meaningful changelog as we go, and has a make-sense approach to versioning in monorepo project.
-But it's a pretty young project and still needs sometimes to [integrate better](https://github.com/atlassian/changesets/issues/432) with Yarn@2 so we will re-evaluate it later.
+> [changesets](https://github.com/atlassian/changesets) is another tool we are exploring as it encourages us to write meaningful changelog as we go, and has a sensible approach to managing changelog and versioning in monorepo project.
+But it's still a pretty _young_ project and requires more work to [integrate better](https://github.com/atlassian/changesets/issues/432) with Yarn@2.
+What we really like about `changesets` is its [fresh take on monorepo release process](https://github.com/atlassian/changesets/blob/master/docs/detailed-explanation.md), such as how it creates separate `CHANGELOG.md` and release tag for each package.

 ### IDE: Visual Studio Code